 - Have an effective and comprehensive academic advising session

-- Gain knowledge of UTSA student support services, academic life and the Division of Student Affairs
+- Gain knowledge of UTSA student support services and academic life

-- Gain a better understanding of the personal and financial responsibilities of attending college
+- Gain a better understanding of the personal, academic and financial responsibilities of attending college

 - Reduce anxiety about the transition to college life